StaPH-B/midwest-region/in-progress/outline.md

 - Address the challenges associated with transferring large volumes of data in bioinformatics.
 - Discuss the significance of a robust network infrastructure to support data transfer, both internally within the institution/organization and externally with collaborators.
 - Mention the importance of high-speed connections and consider options like dedicated network links or data transfer services for efficient data exchange.

-### Conclusion

-- Highlight the need for assessing needs and capabilities, considering hardware and software requirements, and selecting the appropriate infrastructure approach.
-- Encourage the audience to explore further resources and consult experts in bioinformatics infrastructure to make informed decisions.

 ## Public Repositories and Publicly Available Data